juelg/sanft/README.md

 During the implementation process, we came to the realization that there is a theoretical scenario in which following the specification to the letter would result in measuring a negative packet rate.
 In order for this to happen, the client would have to receive the first CR (with lowest index) after the last CR.
-In this case timeExpectedFirst would be smaller than timeExpectedLast, thus resulting in a negative packetRate.
+In this case timeExpectedFirst would be larger than timeExpectedLast, thus resulting in a negative packetRate.
-Although this situation is unlikely to occur as long as we never have a very high packet rate combined with a very small ACR, we decided to address this edge case by TODO.
+Although this situation is unlikely to occur as long as we never have a very high packet rate combined with a very small ACR, we decided to address this edge case by using another formula when this happens: instead of measuring a packetRate from the (estimated) times of arrivals, the new packetRate is computed as the previous packetRate multiplied by the number of received chunks over the number of expected chunks.

 ### What would you do differently if you started all over again?
-* No 24 bit field sizes!
+* No 48 bit field sizes!
 * Make sure the spec covers all edge cases.